 3. Pick Up

-The Library will alert you over email when your print job is ready to be picked up.
+The Library will alert you over email or phone when your print job is ready to be picked up.

 - You will need to present your library card at the Welcome Desk before we can release the item to you

 - Any post-print sanding, painting, or modifications will be up to you to complete